aestheticbookshelf/fileutils/ReadMe.md

 fu.writeFile("foo.txt", "some content")

-// write file, but don't overwrite it exists
+// write file, but don't overwrite if it exists

 fu.writeFile("foo.txt", "some content", fu.DONT_OVERWRITE)